-Hungary: MVM overpaid take over of E.ON gas subsidiary29.
-August 2014. / SEE Energy News
+Hungary: MVM overpaid take over of E.ON gas subsidiary, SEE Energy News

 Hungary’s state energy company, MVM, may have overpaid for German energy giant E.ON’s Hungarian subsidiary by as much as HUF 600 billion (USD 2.6 billion) earlier this year, according to investigative journalism website átlátszó.hu.
 If true, it means Hungary squandered more taxpayer money on this one deal than it spent building the fourth metro line (USD 2.1 billion).
 Based on documents obtained by átlátszó, the deal was opposed by virtually everyone in Hungary, including cabinet members, and took place only at the insistence of Prime Minister Viktor Orbán.